 What to Try Before Your Next Planning Meeting

 Take your next lesson plan.
 Do not add an ATL column.
-Instead, ask one question: "Which Thinking Framework operation am I asking pupils to perform?"
+Instead, ask one question: "Which Thinking Framework operation am I asking learners to perform?"
 If the answer is Cause and Effect, you have Thinking Skills documented.
-If pupils discuss their answer in pairs, you have Social Skills.
+If learners discuss their answer in pairs, you have Social Skills.
 If they write their conclusion, you have Communication Skills.
 If they look at a source to find the evidence, you have Research Skills.
 If they check their own understanding at the end, you have Self-Management Skills.

 Share this approach with one colleague before the next department planning meeting.
 Ask them to identify the Thinking Framework operation in one of their upcoming lessons.
 Then ask the five coordinator questions together.
 The ATL documentation almost writes itself, and neither of you will have spent extra planning time to produce it.